Yrahcaz7/The-Septenary-Forest/docs/clickables.md

 Useful functions for dealing with clickables and implementing their effects:

-- `getClickableState(layer, id)`: get the state of the clickable the player has.
+- `getClickableState(layer, id)`: Gets the state of the clickable the player has.
-- `setClickableState(layer, id, state)`: set the state of the clickable the player has.
+- `setClickableState(layer, id, state)`: Sets the state of the clickable the player has.
 - `clickableEffect(layer, id)`: Returns the current effects of the clickable, if any.

 Clickables should be formatted like this: